-6 Start JConsole by running JDK_HOME/bin/jconsole

-7 In the Connect to Agent tab of JConsole, enter user name, password, host name and port (8686, by default).
+- 6. Start JConsole by running JDK\HOME/bin/jconsole - 7.
+In the Connect to Agent tab of JConsole, enter user name, password, host name and port (8686, by default).

-The user name refers to the administration user name and password refers to the administration password of the domain.
+The user name refers to the admin user name and password refers to the admin password of the domain.

-8 Click Connect.
+8. Click Connect.